 As 2013 dawns, my blogging may be slowing down for a little while as my job takes a temporary turn toward the … intensely busy.
 I’ll still be hanging around and look forward to reading everyone else’s blogs, but will probably not be posting quite as often until summer.
 In the meantime, I’m honored to have received a Liebster Blog award from blogger “Mom” — whose blog with the wonderful title of “Maybe someone should write that down” is an interesting and authentic adventure in family history storytelling.
 I’m starting my new blogging year by accepting and passing on the award.
 This requires me to award 11 blogs (give or take a few?) with Liebsters, to answer questions from my nominator, and to come up with questions for my awardees.
-Liebster blogs are supposed to have fewer than 200 followers, but some on my list may have more.
 Two favorite blogs are already awardees — A Hundred Years Ago, which provides daily diary entries from 1913, and Fly Away Home, an engaging look at one woman’s life in Norway … with beautiful photos as a bonus (I’m reading her book).
 Other favorites, like Wayfarer, have notably more than 200 followers.
-To these blogs I offer honorary awards anyway — to sneak in more than 11.
 I’ve been delighted to discover several great blogs in the past year, and this is an excuse to share them … so here are some “Liebsters” in no particular order:

-Awardees, you may follow the same instructions I did to accept your awards.
-Some optional questions: (1) When did you start your blog?
+Awardees, some optional questions: (1) When did you start your blog?
 (2) What motivates you to write?
 (3) Do you have closer to a dearth or a plethora of writing ideas to bring to fruition?
 (4) Did you have a hard time naming your blog?
 (5) Where were you born?
 (6) How far do you currently live from where you were born?
 (7) Where would you live if you could live anywhere?
 (8) What’s your favorite season?
 (9) Why is your favorite season your favorite?
 (10) More introvert or extrovert?
 (11) What kind of people inspire you?